rainbow-me/rainbowkit/.changeset/sweet-plants-joke.md

 ---
 "@rainbow-me/rainbowkit": patch
 "example": patch
+"site": patch
 ---

 `<ConnectButton>` now allows you to switch chains without having your wallet connected.

-You also have the option to specify a `ignoreChainModalOnConnect` prop to the `<RainbowKitProvider>` if you want to wait until the user has connected their wallet.
+You just need to set `ignoreChainModalOnConnect` prop to `false` in `<RainbowKitProvider>` if you'd like to use the chain modal without having your wallet connected.

 **Example usage**